awesomelistsio/awesome/README.md

 * **[Awesome Oceanography](https://github.com/awesomelistsio/awesome-oceanography):** A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.
 * **[Awesome Open Science](https://github.com/awesomelistsio/awesome-open-science):** A curated list of tools, platforms, resources, and communities that promote open science.

+## Social & Creator Platforms

+* **[Awesome Facebook](https://github.com/awesomelistsio/awesome-facebook):** A curated list of high-quality tools, libraries, resources, and guides for working with Facebook.
+* **[Awesome Instagram](https://github.com/awesomelistsio/awesome-instagram):** A curated list of high-quality tools, libraries, resources, and guides for working with Instagram.
+* **[Awesome LinkedIn](https://github.com/awesomelistsio/awesome-linkedin):** A curated list of high-quality tools, libraries, resources, and guides for working with LinkedIn.
+* **[Awesome GitHub](https://github.com/awesomelistsio/awesome-github):** A curated list of high-quality tools, resources, libraries, and guides for working with GitHub.
+* **[Awesome YouTube](https://github.com/awesomelistsio/awesome-youtube):** A curated list of high-quality tools, resources, guides, and communities for YouTube creators, marketers, and enthusiasts.
+* **[Awesome Pinterest](https://github.com/awesomelistsio/awesome-pinterest):** A curated list of high-quality tools, resources, guides, and communities for Pinterest marketers, creators, and enthusiasts.

 ## Sustainability and Green Tech
 * **[Awesome Carbon Accounting & Offsets](https://github.com/awesomelistsio/awesome-carbon-accounting-offsets):** A curated list of tools, frameworks, datasets, standards, platforms, and projects for carbon accounting, carbon offsetting, and sustainability tracking.
 * **[Awesome Climate Tech](https://github.com/awesomelistsio/awesome-climate-tech):** A curated list of high-quality resources, startups, tools, and frameworks driving innovation in climate technology.